 4 You’ll do a lot less work to stand out a lot more.

 When you introduce yourself as a “hypnotherapist”, “reiki practitioner”, “accountant”, or in my case “sales trainer” or “business coach” it is so much harder to stand out from all the other people who do what you do.
 When you can say “I help this specific group of people solve this specific problem” it is so much easier for people to get that “oh, that’s me!” feeling and want to know more.

 Are you resisting a niche?

 But many of the heart-centred business owners that I work with often really resist the idea of niching.
-They worry that they will get bored if they focus on just one type of client, or that by nicheing they won’t be able to help all the other many clients that they feel drawn to work with.
-Or sometimes they simply can’t decide what their niche ‘should’ be.
+They worry that they will get bored if they focus on just one type of client, or that by niching they won’t be able to help all the other many clients that they feel drawn to work with.
+Sometimes they simply can’t decide what their niche ‘should’ be.

 A niche is just part of your marketing